Mexican president elect introduces civilian head of security

 Mexico's president-elect kicked off a nationwide tour Sunday with his new head of security in tow: a restaurant owner named Daniel Asaf who will coordinate a civilian brigade in lieu of the Mexican equivalent of the U.S. Secret Service.

 Andres Manuel Lopez Obrador, who takes office Dec.
 1, introduced Asaf to reporters at Mexico City's international airport before departing for Tepic, capital of the western state of Nayarit.
-He said Asaf will organize 20 civilian assistants who will rotate five at a time to accompany him so he can interact with voters without getting squashed.
+He said Asaf will organize 20 civilian assistants who will accompany him five at a time so he can interact with voters without getting squashed.

 The wildly popular Lopez Obrador enjoys engaging with everyday Mexicans and is mobbed daily by well-wishers.
 He shakes hands.
 He poses for pictures.
 And he pauses to listen to pleas that range from tearful requests for assistance locating kidnapped or missing loved ones to humble requests for jobs.

+Security analyst Alejandro Hope said the low-key civilian detail makes it "easier" for someone to harm the incoming president, whether he's visiting violence-torn rural areas or congested cities.

+Hope also pointed out that the Mexican secret service does more than guarantee the personal security of the president.
+It secures his communications and the installations he will visit, while handling logistics and acting as point-people for visits by international leaders.

-Lopez Obrador reiterated his desire to continue "collecting the feelings of the people" via direct contact with Mexicans.
+Lopez Obrador acknowledged Sunday that he would like a more orderly way to feel the pulse of the electorate, but he also reiterated a desire to continue "collecting the feelings of the people" via direct contact.

-Standing before a cheering crowd of thousands in Tepic later in the day, Lopez Obrador lambasted the way the 8,000-strong official Mexican security force cordons off presidents.
+Standing before a cheering crowd of thousands in Tepic, Lopez Obrador lambasted the way the 8,000-strong official Mexican security force cordons off presidents.

 "You are all going to take care of me," he shouted to the crowd.
 "The people will take care of me."